 - Network with friends, family, and UGA faculty and let them know you are looking for a part-time job.
 This is the most common and easiest way to find employment.
 Ask friends where they work and even ask your friends to recommend you to the hiring manager.

 - Make sure your resume looks great!
 A great resume leads to a call back from the hiring manager for an interview.
-Check out our resume samples or use our online resume creator to get started.
+Check out our resume samples to get started.
 Make sure to get your resume critiqued at the Career Center during our walk-in hours, M-F, 12pm - 2pm in Clark Howell Hall.

 - Follow up with the hiring manager appropriately a few days after you apply.
 Make a personal connection either in person or over the phone.
 This allows you to show off good communication skills and confidence.
 You may need to develop an elevator pitch or short introduction of your name, major, year in school and a brief point about previous work experience.
 The Career Guide is a great resource to assist you in developing job search skills, such as an elevator pitch and nailing the interview.
 BTW, you can pick up a hard copy of the Career Guide in Clark Howell Hall during our business hours, Monday-Friday from 8am-5pm.